How was FairCoin started?

 Compare it with an equalizer: if you adjust some frequencies, the sound will be better, depending on the room and music you play.
-The song may bump or clatter if you do not care, but it does not fade away.
+The song may distort if you do not take care, but it does not fade away.

 A chain admin must fulfill the following criteria: